ShahbanoKhan/sorceryspecter/README.md

 <h1 align="center">Hi 👋, I'm sorceryspecter</h1>
 <h3 align="center">I'm currently learning TypeScript.
-    <p>I'm passionate about technology and eager to learn more about software development.
+    <p>Passionate about technology and eager to learn more about software development.
-      Although I'm not a developer yet, I'm on my way to becoming one!</p>
+      Although I'm not a developer yet, but on my way to becoming one!</p>
 </h3>

 <img align="right" width="400" src="https://user-images.githubusercontent.com/74038190/219923809-b86dc415-a0c2-4a38-bc88-ad6cf06395a8.gif">